joshdowning/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 `src` and `alt` parameters are required for images.

-## Shortcodes
+## Using Shortcodes

-Various shortcodes are used within the Tyk documentation.
+Various shortcodes are used within the Tyk documentation to facilitate writing content.

 ### Grid shortcode